Last Updated on November 16, 2023 by Electricalvolt

 Magnetic field due to permanent Magnet

 The magnetic field associated with a permanent magnet can be seen by placing a sheet of paper over the magnet.
-And, randomly sprinkling iron filings on the paper.
+And they are randomly sprinkling iron filings on the paper.
 Each particle gets quickly magnetized and forms the north and south poles.
-In between the north and south poles, they form lines representing the magnetic fields.
+They form lines representing the magnetic fields between the north and south poles.

 The total number of magnetic force lines produced by the magnet is magnetic flux.

 The unit of flux is Weber.
-SI and CGS unit of the magnetic flux is Tesla and Maxwell respectively.
+SI and CGS units of the magnetic flux are Tesla and Maxwell, respectively.
 The one Weber is equal to the 108 lines of forces or the Maxwell.